-LSU baseball beats North Alabama 13-2 in run rule victory
+LSU baseball beats North Alabama 13-2 in run-rule victory

 Latest Weather Blog

-LSU baseball beats North Alabama 13-2 in run rule victory
+LSU baseball beats North Alabama 13-2 in run-rule victory

-BATON ROUGE - The No. 1 LSU Tigers beat North Alabama 13-2 in a run-rule victory Friday night.
+BATON ROUGE - The No. 1 LSU baseball team beat North Alabama 13-2 in a run-rule victory Friday night.

-The Tigers began their scoring in the third inning with 5 runs and continued piling on with a two-run fourth inning, a one-run fifth inning, and another five-run sixth inning.
+After a scoreless first two innings, the Tigers scored five runs in the third inning to take a 5-0 lead.

+LSU continued to score the rest of the game, with two runs in the fourth, one in the fifth, and five in the sixth.

 Trending News